-Sic Bo is the Asian version of the classic casino game craps, but as with most ancient pursuits, this game likely spawned the dice games we know today.
+Sic Bo (also called SicBo or Sic-Bo) is the Asian version of the classic casino game craps, but as with most ancient pursuits, this game likely spawned the dice games we know today.
 Although craps has overtaken Sic Bo in terms of overall popularity, the game is making a rebound of late, as Western players gain greater exposure to alternative table games via the online casino industry.

 The reason for this is most players approach casino games as a lark, and they just want to have a little fun while chasing a big score along the way.
 So if you aren’t too concerned with applying proper strategy, and instead want to savor the thrill of a pure game of chance, Sic Bo is the dice game for you.

 The goal here is to take Sic Bo novices who may have only discovered the game yesterday into proficient players capable of hitting the table without breaking stride.

 How to Play Real Money Sic Bo

 When sitting down to a Sic Bo table for the first time, you’ll likely notice how the table layout resembles that of a craps table.
 A large grid is lined out on the felt, and various squares featuring words, numbers, and illustrations of dice fill in the grid.

-The actual game-play of Sic Bo is relatively straightforward, and all you need to do is place your bets on the betting squares you prefer.
+Learning how to play real money casino Sic Bo is relatively straightforward, and all you need to do is place your bets on the betting squares you prefer.
 Obviously, selecting these bets requires knowledge about the various differences between each bet, but once you’ve mastered those basics, placing your bets is all that will be required of you.

 Think of this bet like the red and black bets on a roulette table, because both sides offer the same odds of right around 50 percent.
 Obviously, because the number ranges leave off one possible total for each bet (3 on the Small bet and 18 on the Big bet), your odds of winning are slightly lower than even money.
 This is much like the 0 and 00 spaces on a roulette wheel.